olcf/olcf-user-docs/software/viz_tools/paraview.rst

 server running on Andes and Summit may be used in a headless batch processing mode or be used to drive a ParaView GUI client running on your local machine.

+For a tutorial of how to get started with ParaView on Andes, see our `ParaView at OLCF Tutorial <https://kmorel.gitlab.io/pv-tutorial-olcf-2022/>`__.

 .. _paraview-install-setup:

 Installing and Setting Up ParaView